 The articles of association determines that by decision of the General Meeting the share capital shall increase by issuing new shares, provided that any increase does not result to the decrease of holding of the Greek State under the percentage of 51%.
-By virtue of Law 4092/2012 was abolished the above recondition of the minimum stake of the Greek State in the company's Share Capital.
+As it was mentioned above, Law 4092/2012 abolished the condition of the minimum holding of the Greek State.
 The Board of Directors may purchase own shares in the context of a decision of the General Meeting, pursuant to article 16, par.5 to 13 of Codified Law 2190/20.

 13.9.
-Significant agreements between the Company and third parties that will come into effect, be amended or expire in case of modification of the company control after a public offering
+Significant agreements between the Company and third parties that will come into effect, be amended or expire in case of modification of the company control after a public offering.